AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/microsoft-365-email-modules.md

 # Microsoft Office 365 Email

-In order to use Office 365 Email with `Adobe Workfront Fusion`, it is necessary to have an Office 365 account.
+In order to use Office 365 Email with Adobe Workfront Fusion, it is necessary to have an Office 365 account.
 You can create one at www.office.com.

-For instructions about connecting your `Office 365` account to `Workfront Fusion`, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Office 365 account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

-After you grant consent, you are redirected back to the `Workfront Fusion` administration page where you can continue creating your scenario.
+After you grant consent, you are redirected back to the Workfront Fusion administration page where you can continue creating your scenario.

 ## Access requirements